Dragic, Johnson help Heat beat Nets in Mexico City - News 12 Now

 AP Photo/Christian Palma

-Playing in front of 19,777 fans at raucous Arena Ciudad de Mexico, Dragic was 9 of 19 from the field and had seven rebounds for Miami.
+Playing in front of 19,777 fans at raucous Arena Ciudad de Mexico – and with former Heat star Chris Bosh courtside, around the team for a game for the first time in well over a year – Dragic was 9 of 19 from the field and had seven rebounds for Miami.
 The Heat snapped a two-game losing streak to improve to 12-13.

+“It was a terrific and easy trip coming down from San Antonio, we had a day off to go out and see the city, you don’t travel all this way to watch TV in your room, I’m going to need to get on a diet after this trip,” said Miami coach Erik Spoelstra, who said he visited as many cafes as possible.
+“It was fun but then we got back to work and we prepared good for tonight’s game.”

-James Johnson added 17 points, Justice Winslow had 15 and Kelly Olynyk 11 for Miami.
-The Heat rallied from two seven-point deficits.
+James Johnson added 17 points, Justise Winslow had 15 and Kelly Olynyk 11 for Miami.
+The Heat rallied from two seven-point deficits, using a stingy defense that allowed only 36 points in the second half.

+“It was a great game for us, especially on the defensive end,” Dragic said.
+“Tyler played great and the second unit gave us the extra boost that we needed, we have a deep bench and everybody can play.”

+Miami arrived Wednesday night after a loss in San Antonio.
+The players had a video session the day after and Spoelstra left them visit the city the rest of the day.

 Rondae Hollis-Jefferson led the Nets with 18 points.
 Coming off a 100-95 victory over Oklahoma City on Thursday night in the Mexico City opener, the Nets dropped to 10-15.